Interlude - Hell Cometh

 The android's yellow eyes narrowed.
 "Don't avoid the point.
 Murdering a Delphic Administrator carrying out its duties is a serious offense almost anywhere across the Planes."

-"The deed is already done," Verina Euryale admitted.
+"The deed is done," Verina Euryale conceded.

 The Gorgons had jammed all outgoing communications of course.
-No sense letting their bounty call for help and summon a true challenge after all.
+No sense letting their bounty call for help and summon a true challenge, after all.

 Initiating Emergency Failsafe . . .
 User Input Received!

-Failsafe System . . .
+Failsafe System Integration . . .
 Initializing.

 The Gorgon trio's gazes met once more and Verina nodded.